mrbutterfly105/digital-electrononics-2-project/README.md

 # digital-electrononics-2-project
-Repo for smart pot as project in digital-electronics-2 course
+Repo for smart pot as project in digital-electronics-2 course for Frýza gaming